 YGAM is excited to announce that it has updated its legal name.
-We wanted to reflect the growing emphasis on gaming and digital resilience in our work with young people.
-So, we are changing our name to the Young Gamers and Gamblers Education Trust.
-We’ll still be known and trade as YGAM, reflecting our role in getting young people, and those working with young people, to think about why they might game or gamble, how to stay safe, and where to get help if they need it.
+We wanted to reflect the growing emphasis on gaming and digital resilience in our work with young people so we have changed our name to the Young Gamers and Gamblers Education Trust.
+We’ll still be known and trade as YGAM, to show our role in getting young people, and those working with young people, to think about why they might game or gamble, how to stay safe, and where to get help if they need it.

 The change in our legal name has come about as the work of the charity has developed in its first four years.
 During this time the impact and risks of gaming have emerged as an important theme.
 In 2018, the World Health Organization listed gaming addiction as a mental health condition for the first time.
 With over £5.7bn in sales of gaming products annually, the world of gaming is here to stay.